Doteveryone/gisborough/README.md

 bundle exec rackup
 ```

-will run a local server at `localhost:9393` and you can tweak to your heart's content.
+will run a local server at `localhost:9292` and you can tweak to your heart's content.
+(If you prefer a server that will live-reload `server.rb` when it changes, you will want to `bundle exec shotgun`.

 Note that styles are composed in `scss/gisborough.scss` .
 [Compass][compass] will compile them into CSS for you - just run `bundle exec compass watch` from the application directory to sit and generate full-fat CSS as necessary.
 Both compiled CSS and original SCSS are checked into Github.

-## Gisborough?
+## "Gisborough"?

 [Gisborough.][gisborough]